PoliticalGraveyard.com

 Bruun, Scott — of Milwaukie, Clackamas County, Ore.
 Republican.
 Republican candidate for U.S. Representative from Oregon 3rd District, 1996 (primary), 1996.
 Still living as of 1996.

-BRUYN (Soundex B650) — See also BRON, BRONN, BROUN, BROWN, BROWNE, BRUEN, BRUENE, BRUENN, BRUHN, BRUIN, BRUN, BRUNE, BRUNN, BRUUN, BRYN, PRUYN.
+BRUYN (Soundex B650) — See also BRON, BRONN, BROUN, BROWN, BROWNE, BRUEN, BRUENE, BRUENN, BRUHN, BRUIEN, BRUIN, BRUN, BRUNE, BRUNN, BRUUN, BRYN, DEBRUYN, PRUYN.

-BRUYN: See also Abraham Bruyn Hasbrouck
+BRUYN: See also Abraham A. Deyo Jr. — Abraham Hasbrouck — Joseph Hasbrouck — Abraham Bruyn Hasbrouck

-Bruyn, Andrew De Witt (1790-1838) — of New York.
+Bruyn, Andrew De Witt (1790-1838) — also known as A. D. W. Bruyn — of Ithaca, Tompkins County, N.Y.
 Born in Wawarsing, Ulster County, N.Y., November 18, 1790.
 Democrat.
-Lawyer; member of New York state assembly, 1818; candidate for New York state senate, 1825; common pleas court judge in New York, 1826-36; U.S. Representative from New York 22nd District, 1837-38; died in office 1838.
-Died in 1838 (age about 47 years).
-Interment at City Cemetery, Ithaca, N.Y.
+Lawyer; justice of the peace; Tompkins County Surrogate, 1817-21; village president of Ithaca, New York, 1822; candidate for New York state senate, 1825; common pleas court judge in New York, 1826-36; candidate for Presidential Elector for New York; U.S. Representative from New York 22nd District, 1837-38; died in office 1838.
+Member, Phi Beta Kappa.
+Died in Ithaca, Tompkins County, N.Y., July 27, 1838 (age 47 years, 251 days).
+Interment at Ithaca City Cemetery, Ithaca, N.Y.

-Bruyn, Charles D. (1784-1849) — Born in Shawangunk, Ulster County, N.Y., December 12, 1784.
-Son of Johannes Bruyn and Margaret (De Witt) Bruyn (1758-1827).
-Member of New York state assembly from Sullivan and Ulster counties, 1821-22.
-Died in Shawangunk, Ulster County, N.Y., 1849 (age about 64 years).
-Burial location unknown.
+Bruyn, Charles D. (1784-1849) — of Shawangunk, Ulster County, N.Y.
+Born in Shawangunk, Ulster County, N.Y., December 12, 1784.
+Member of New York state assembly, 1821-22, 1826 (Sullivan and Ulster counties 1821-22, Ulster County 1826); postmaster.
+Died in Shawangunk, Ulster County, N.Y., February 9, 1849 (age 64 years, 59 days).
+Interment at Bruynswick Rural Cemetery, Bruynswick, N.Y.

-Bruyn, Cornelius — of Ulster County, N.Y.
+Bruyn, Cornelius (1756-1815) — of Ulster County, N.Y.
+Born in Shawangunk, Ulster County, N.Y., August, 1756.
 Member of New York state assembly from Ulster County, 1793-94.
+Died November 1, 1815 (age 59 years, 0 days).
 Burial location unknown.

-Bruyn, Jacobus S. — of Ulster County, N.Y.
+Bruyn, Jacobus S. (1749-1823) — of Ulster County, N.Y.
+Born in Shawangunk, Ulster County, N.Y., March 27, 1749.
 Member of New York state assembly from Ulster County, 1797-99; member of New York state senate Middle District, 1800-05.
+Died in Wawarsing, Ulster County, N.Y., May 25, 1823 (age 74 years, 59 days).
 Burial location unknown.

 Bruyn, James — of Ulster County, N.Y.
 Member of New York state assembly from Ulster County, 1787-88.
 Burial location unknown.

 Bruyn, Johannes (1750-1814) — of Ulster County, N.Y.
 Born in Shawangunk, Ulster County, N.Y., February 21, 1750.
-Son of Jacobus Bruyn (1707-1781) and Jeannie (Graham) Bruyn (1728-1764).
-Member of New York state assembly from Ulster County, 1781-83, 1796-97, 1799-1800; Presidential Elector for New York, 1792; member of New York state senate Middle District, 1809-13.
+Member of New York state assembly from Ulster County, 1781-83, 1796-97, 1799-1800; candidate for Presidential Elector for New York; member of New York state senate Middle District, 1809-13.
 Died in Shawangunk, Ulster County, N.Y., February 10, 1814 (age 63 years, 354 days).
 Burial location unknown.

-Bruyn, Severyn T. — of Ulster County, N.Y.
-Member of New York state assembly from Ulster County, 1789-90, 1792-93, 1794-95.
+Bruyn, Severyn Tenhout (1749-1794) — also known as Severyn T. Bruyn — of Shawangunk, Ulster County, N.Y.
+Born in Shawangunk, Ulster County, N.Y., March 27, 1749.
+Member of New York state assembly from Ulster County, 1789-90, 1792-93, 1794; died in office 1794.
+Died August 30, 1794 (age 45 years, 156 days).
 Burial location unknown.

-BRYAM (Soundex B650) — See also AMBRY, BRAM, BREAM, BREM, BRIGHAM, BRIM, BRYAN, BRYANT, BRYANTON, BRYARLY, BYRAM, MABRY, MARYAM, MIRYAM, OBRYAN, OBRYANT.
+BRYAM (Soundex B650) — See also AMBRY, BRAM, BREAM, BREEM, BREM, BRIGHAM, BRIM, BRYAN, BRYANT, BRYANTON, BRYARLY, BYRAM, MABRY, MARYAM, MIRYAM, OBRYAN, OBRYANT.

 "Enjoy the hospitable entertainment of a political graveyard."